dpinney/RatDigest/README.md

 - XXX Switch timezone from PST to UTC.
 What about climate?
 Did proper timezone support.
 Codes in tzinfo.txt.
 - XXX Pairs of request/response - see Request Response Exchange.JPG
 - XXX Probability based message drops?
 One drop rate for all responses to read messages added.
-- OOO Different alarm approach that doesn't rely on stderr and will scale to all alarm types.
+- XXX Different alarm approach that doesn't rely on stderr and will scale to all alarm types.
+Added but not utilized.
-- OOO Run on an intermediate sized system, 2 meter groups.
+- XXX Run on an intermediate sized system, 2 meter groups (lessLittleTest).

 # v3 Todo List
+- OOO Alarms on power and not just voltage?
+- OOO Port voltage alarm code to new method.
 - OOO Add a 'restored' message post AMI alarm.
-- OOO Alarms on power and not just voltage?
 - OOO Add multimeter reading payloads and identifier - 1 request with list of meters in group, 1 response with list of values.
 - OOO Add responses to control messages?
 - OOO Add probability drops to control message actions?